haiwera-silk-cd/magento-devdocs/guides/v2.3/graphql/reference/product-interface-implementations.md

   }
   {% endhighlight %}

-For example, to return `GroupedProduct` attributes, construct your query like this:
+例如， to return `GroupedProduct` attributes, construct your query like this:

 {% highlight json %}
 {